Plastic-Scanner/documentation/docs/pcb_revisions.md

 ---
-title: Introduction
+title: PCB revision history
 ---

-This page is made to show which previous versions have been made.
+Here is an overview of all our prototypes, PCB revisions and information about them.
 It gives you an idea where we came from, what we changed and what worked and what didn't.
 Entries are listed from new to old.

 ## Development board 2.0 (DB2.0)